tuwannu/tedtranslatorstat/README.md

 ## Current Features ##

-1. Scrape TED Translator statistics from TED.com on daily basis (currently only Thai translators to avoid overloading TED.com)
+1. Scrape TED Translator statistics from TED.com on daily basis (currently only Thai, Swedish, Dutch translators to avoid overloading TED.com)
+    1. # of completed tasks (translations + reviews) across time.
-    1. List of translators at each day
+    1. # of new translators in the past 2 weeks.
+    1. # of active translators (translators that completed a task) in the past 2 weeks.
-    1. Number of completed translations/reviews of each translator in each day
+    1. # of newly completed tasks in the past 2 weeks.

-## Target Features ##

-1. Total translations over time - all translators
+    1. Total translators so far.
-1. Total translations over time - by each translator
-1. New translations this week
-1. Number of translators over time
-1. New translators this week
+    1. Total completed tasks so far.

+2. Scrape last translators joined.
+Send email to LCs when a new translator joined for each LC's responsible language.
+Enabled per request.

 ## Suggest new features ##